BrentGrammer/PWA-app/NOTES/PushNotifications.md

 - `tag`: accepts a string to tag the notification.
 Acts like an Id for the notification.
 If you send other notifications with the same tag, they will stack on top of each other instead of displaying beneath each other. i.e. the latest notification with the same tag will replace the previous one.
   - Note: some operating systems do not allow more than one notification at a time, but if they allow multiple notifications at a time this can be useful to only display one of those with the same tag.
 - `renotify`: accepts bool true/false. new notification with same tag still vibrates and notifies user
+- `data`: You can set this to metadata that you can, for example, pass to the `notificationclick` listener.
+I.e. could contain a url to open when the notification is clicked, etc.
 - `actions`: takes an array where you can specify multiple actions.
 Each action is an object.

   - **You should not rely on these being displayed for the user to tap on.
 It depends on the device and system.
 It's safer to simply rely on a user tapping on the notification without having the option for different actions.**